 Occasional side effects can include local tenderness, or light bruising at the needling site.
 With bodywork, you may be sore from the work the first visit, or if you haven’t been in for awhile.

 What health benefits can I expect?

 With regular acupuncture and/or bodywork, most people experience improved sleep, more even moods, more regular and easier periods, easier peri-menopause, better digestion, less pain and a calmer outlook on life.

 Of course, every person is unique.
 Most importantly, follow the at-home advice of your provider to get the best results.
 If you are constantly doing the things that made you feel sick in the first place, it will be hard to completely recover.

 I’m scared of needles-What other options are there?

 We work hard to make you as comfortable as possible!
-We will show you the needles if you want, demonstrate on ourselves, and let you try just one to see how it it.
+We will show you the needles if you want, demonstrate on ourselves, and let you try just one to see how it feels.
 Then, we go at your pace.
 The needles are so thin you can fit 20 into the hole of a hypodermic (shot) needle.
 Most of the time you will barely feel them.